 Video files also take up more storage space compared to images.
-While images may be in the range of a couple megabytes videos can range from tens, to hundreds or thousands of megabytes (gigabytes).
+While images may be in the range of a couple megabytes, videos can range from megabytes to terabytes in size.
 Ideally you will want to catalog the largest resolution and highest quality video available, instead of saving and cataloging lower quality clips, so you have the flexibility of converting to whatever quality you need on demand.
 Also keep in mind that if you’re automatically creating preview clips during the cataloging process that this will require more storage space, depending on the size and quality of the preview clips.

 Understand Bandwidth Needs

 As we’ve already established – video files can get really big!
 You’ll want to make sure you have enough bandwidth for uploading and downloading video.
 The best way to judge this is to try it out with your existing DAM or an evaluation of a DAM you’re considering.
 Simply upload some video files and download some video files.
 If your cataloging process involves moving files between two locations, you’ll want to include those locations in the test.

 Embed Video Metadata